audreyrellos/kidneyglomeruli-thesis/README.md

 # About the Repo
-This is the Github repo for the segmentation and classification models used in the study titled <i>SEGMENTATION AND CLASSIFICATION OF KIDNEY GLOMERULI USING DIFFERENT MACHINE LEARNING MODELS </i>, by Rellos A., Villaflor F.J., and Yonzon R.S.
+This is the Github repo for the segmentation and classification models used in the study titled <i>SEGMENTATION AND CLASSIFICATION OF KIDNEY GLOMERULI USING DIFFERENT MACHINE LEARNING MODELS </i>by Rellos A., Villaflor F.J., and Yonzon R.S.

 # Dataset Information
 The dataset used in this study was obtained from a paper by Bueno et al. (2020) entitled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".
 (DOI: https://doi.org/10.1016/j.cmpb.2019.105273)